How to Do an At-Home Steam Facial

 STEP 5: Add a Mask

 After you’ve steamed, clarify your skin further with a clay mask or cleanser to wipe out any excess impurities and gunk.
-We love the SkinCeuticals Clarifying Clay Mask or the L’Oréal Paris Pure Clay Charcoal Detox Wash.
+We love the SkinCeuticals Clarifying Clay Mask For Acne Prone Skin or the L’Oréal Paris Pure Clay Detox & Brighten Cleanser.

 STEP 6: Use a Toner

-Once you’re done with your post-steam facial mask, sweep a hydrating toner like the Then I Met You Birch Milk Refining Toner all over your skin with a cotton pad.
+Once you’re done with your post-steam facial mask, sweep a gentle toner like the CeraVe Hydrating Toner all over your skin with a cotton pad.
 If you have acne-prone skin, try the Pixi Clarity Tonic with salicylic acid.

 STEP 7: Rub an Ice Cube All Over Your Face and Neck